-A Primary Victim is someone who is someone who has been directly involved in an accident, or near-miss accident, which was not their fault.
+A Primary Victim is someone who has been directly involved in an accident, or near-miss accident, which was not their fault.
 So what is a Secondary Victim Claim?

 By contrast, a secondary victim is someone who witnessed the accident which the primary victim was in.
 If a secondary victim has suffered psychiatric illness as a result of the primary victim’s accident then they may be eligible to make a claim for compensation if they meet the necessary legal requirements.